blackberry/BlackBerry-Communication-Services-Examples/RaspberryPi_IoTSample/README.md

 The Raspberry Pi IoT Sample provides an example of how to interface with a hardware peripheral device that is running the Node.js BlackBerry Spark SDK.
 This sample reads the colour selected on a mobile application and displays it on an RGB LED connected to a Raspberry Pi.

-If you would like to learn more about the BlackBerry Spark Commmunication Platform, be sure to head over to our [website](https://us.blackberry.com/enterprise/bbm-enterprise-sdk).
+If you would like to learn more about the BlackBerry Spark Commmunication Services, be sure to head over to our [website](https://us.blackberry.com/enterprise/bbm-enterprise-sdk).

 ### BlackBerry Spark SDK Guide
 For more details see the